nicolasduernbeck/nicolasduernbeck/README.md

 # 💫 About Me:
 Hello, my name is Nicolas and I am an IT technician and hobbyist web developer.
-In my free time I'm learning JS and soon vuejs.
+Currently learning Vue.js.

 # 💻 Tech Stack: